intel/xFasterTransformer/docs/en/dev_guide.md

 - Example Usage: The documentation includes examples demonstrating how to use xFT for both C++ and Python.
 These examples cover various scenarios, including single and multi-rank execution, and provide a practical guide to integrating xFT into applications.
 - Web Demos and Benchmarking: xFT also provides web demos for popular LLM models and benchmarking tools/scripts to evaluate performance.

-Here is the meaning of xFT each code directory:
+Here is the meaning of each directory in xFT project:

 - src: the source code directory.
 It consists pytorch/C++ API definitions, models, layers, kernels, searchers and other utilities.
+  - src/common: Common data type or structures
+  - src/kernels: Kernels implementation (please be noted, not all kernels here, some kernels are be provided by oneDNN or other libraries)
+  - src/layers: Layers implementation
+  - src/models: Models implementation
+  - src/pytorch: PyTorch interface wrapper
-- example and benchmark: references to examples and benchmarks suggest directories containing sample code and scripts to demonstrate the usage of xFasterTransformer and to measure its performance.
+- example and benchmark: references to examples and benchmarks suggest directories containing sample code and scripts to demonstrate the usage of xFT and to measure its performance.
 - evaluation: contains scripts and tools for evaluating the performance and accuracy of the models supported by xFT
 - serving: hold resources related to deploying and serving the models in production environments.
 - tests: This directory usually contains unit tests, integration tests, and other testing scripts designed to ensure the functionality and stability.
-- 3rdparty: the dependencies required by xFasterTransformer, ensuring that all necessary libraries are available for the build process.
+- 3rdparty: the dependencies required by xFT, ensuring that all necessary libraries are available for the build process.
 - docs: documentation files.
 This can range from API documentation, getting started guides, tutorials, and technical specifications of the xFT project.

 ### 1.2 Add new model steps

-To add a new model to xFasterTransformer (xFT), follow these steps:
+To add a new model to xFT, follow these steps:

 1. Contribution Guidelines: Follow the contribution guidelines provided in the CONTRIBUTING.md file.
 This includes ensuring your code adheres to the coding standards, writing meaningful commit messages, and submitting a pull request for review.
 2. Model Implementation: Implement the new model in C++ within the xFT framework.
 In xFT, all LLMs are loaded by `AutoModel`.
 The parent class `Model` has a `generate()` interface to inference.
 In `Model::generate()`, there are 3 searcher: `GreedySearch`, `BeamSearch` and `SampleSearch`.
 Usually you do not need to modify seacher's logic.
 You only need to pay attention on the `Decoder` implementation in `Model`.
 This involves creating a new decoder class for your model that inherits from the `CommonDecoder` class provided by xFT, and implement the its forward pass, handling input and output tensors.